-Grande Yellowhead Public School Division (GYPSD) is proud to announce its new partnership with PSSTWorld, piloting an online school safety-reporting program into division schools from February 1, 2018, to June 30, 2018.
+Grande Yellowhead Public School Division partners with PSSTWorld to offer an online school safety-reporting program into division schools.
 The PSSTWorld program is based on a proven 5-year pilot project designed by international safety expert, Theresa Campbell, in Surrey, BC.
 The program encourages student participation as a core factor in the improvement of school safety and culture.

-We invite students, staff or community members, to report their safety concerns — whether seen, heard or experienced—directly and anonymously to school division safety staff.
-These include concerns in regards to bullying, cyberbullying, abuse, sex/drug/weapons/gang crime, suicidal thoughts, vandalism and even the potential for a school attack which are sent directly to division safety officials.
+Students, staff or community members, are invited to report their safety concerns — whether seen, heard or experienced—directly and anonymously, to school division safety staff.
+These include concerns in regards to bullying, cyberbullying, abuse, sex/drug/weapons/gang crime, suicidal thoughts, vandalism, and even the potential for a school attack, which are then sent directly to division safety officials.

 Report your concern here:

 Please note: The site is monitored during school hours thus emergency incidents should be forwarded to the appropriate emergency personnel such as the 911 call centre.

 Vital grassroots safety information is usually known first by students.
 PSSTWorld gives districts a better chance of getting this information into the hands of its safety professionals for appropriate investigation/action /delegation.
 The intent behind the program is for the improved potential for early conflict prevention, intervention, and efficient resolution.
 Bystander and victimized students are empowered to act.
 Student offenders are deterred.
 Students, staff, administration, and parents now have a safe (anonymous if necessary), organized and popularized mode of action for reporting school incidents and concerns.